Odds Ratio Calculator

 Odds ratios are not very intuitive to understand, but are sometimes used due to convenience in plugging them in other statistics.
 Where possible relative risk (risk ratio) should be reported due to it being much more a intuitive measure of effectiveness.
 Still, odds ratios are widely used in fields like epidemiology, clinical research, including randomized control trials, as well as cohort analysis and longitudal observational studies.

-One possible advantage of odds ratios is that they are invariant to the variable of interest: they will vary proportionally in both effect directions while a risk ratio is skewed and can produce very different results when looking at the complimentary proportion instead.
+One possible advantage of odds ratios is that they are invariant to the variable of interest.
+Odds ratios calculated using our tool will vary proportionally in both effect directions while a risk ratio is skewed and can produce very different results when looking at the complimentary proportion instead.
 As an extreme example of the difference between risk ratio and odds ratio, if action A carries a risk of a negative outcome of 99.9% while action B has a risk of 99.0% the relative risk is approximately 1 while the odds ratio between A and B is 10 (1% = 0.1% x 10), more than 10 times higher.

 The highly disparate results in RR vs OR are due to the definition of risk based on the negative events.
 If we define risk by using the positive outcome instead, we get a relative risk of 0.10 which has a much better correspondence with the odds ratio.
 However, this is also a disadvantage given the variable of interest is properly defined, which is why risk ratios are generally preferred.
 If we want to talk about risk reduction we should use the relative risk defined via the risk event (odds ratio can easily be misinterpreted), but if we are interested in the increase in non-events in the above example then the reverse relative risk should be reported (odds ratio now corresponds closely to relative risk).